Arantzazu Saratxaga Arregi

 Vita

-From 2000 to 2004, she studied philosophy under Andrés Ortiz Osés at the University of Deusto in Bilbao.
-He was a student of Hans-Georg Gadamer and a member of the Eranos Circle, which developed hermeneutic thought toward a philosophy of meaning.
-In 2008, she completed her master’s thesis on “The Mothers in Goethe’s Faust II”, supervised by the philosopher Eugenio Trías Sagnier.
-In 2018, she earned her PhD under the supervision of Peter Sloterdijk with the dissertation “A Systematic Introduction to a Matrixial Philosophy.
-Mother–World–Womb.
-Toward a Multivalent Ontology.”
+She is a philosopher and university lecturer.
+From 2000 to 2004, she studied philosophy at the University of Deusto in Bilbao under Andrés Ortiz-Osés, a student of Hans-Georg Gadamer and member of the Eranos Circle, who further developed philosophical hermeneutics into a philosophy of meaning.
+In 2008, she completed her M.A. thesis, The Mothers in Goethe’s Faust II, under the supervision of the philosopher Eugenio Trías Sagnier.
+In 2018, she received her Ph.D. from the Karlsruhe University of Arts and Design (HfG Karlsruhe) with the dissertation A Systematic Introduction to Matrixial Philosophy: Mother – World – Womb.
+Towards a Multivalent Ontology, supervised by Peter Sloterdijk.

 Why German?